ktaylor63/southeast/site/content/endangered-species-act/at-risk-species.md

  - It is proposed for listing as threatened or endangered under the Endangered Species Act,
  - It is a candidate species for listing, or
  - It has been petitioned by a third party for listing.

+Learn more about the [Southeast Region's at-risk species strategy](/pdf/fact-sheet/at-risk-species-overview.pdf).

 {{< figure class="photo-center" src="/images/pages/baby-gopher-tortoise.jpg" alt="A small beige turtle with dark brown spots on it's shell standing on sandy sparsly vegetated ground." caption="A baby gopher tortoise.
 Photo by Randy Browning, USFWS." link="https://flic.kr/p/a5Hrx2" >}}